jade1508/CompetitorIntelligence_AI/README.md

 4. Connect Gmail (or swap for Slack/Telegram) for the alert step.
 5. Connect the Google Sheets logs to a new Looker Studio report for the dashboard.
 6. Start with `Run once` to validate each step before enabling a schedule.

+## 🚀 System Architecture & Scalability Roadmap

+The current setup utilizes a fixed benchmark dataset (`source_product`) as a baseline for price matching and gap detection.
+To further scale this intelligence pipeline into an enterprise-grade solution, the architecture is designed to support the following enhancements:

+* **Data Lake Integration for Historical Pricing:**
+  * **Current State:** `Search Rows` fetches a static baseline price (`our_price`) from Google Sheets for fast mapping.
+  * **Future Roadmap:** Replace static lookup with dynamic queries to a Data Lake / Data Warehouse (e.g., BigQuery, Snowflake, or historical internal snapshot tables).
+  * **Business Value:** Enables **Historical Price Benchmarking**—comparing real-time competitor pricing dynamics not just against today's static MSRP, but against internal historical price fluctuations, promotional campaigns, and seasonal price changes over time.

+## 🧪 Lessons for anyone building something similar

+- Test anti-bot behavior *before* designing the rest of the pipeline — it changes which tools are even viable.
+- Different Google services (`IMPORTXML`, `IMPORTDATA`, Apps Script `UrlFetchApp`) run on different underlying IP ranges and are **not interchangeable** for bypass purposes, even though they're all "Google."
+- In Make, arithmetic must be written as a single expression inside one variable reference - chaining separate variable pills with an operator typed in between concatenates them as text instead of calculating.
+Always resolve the full expression as one unit, not as two separate references joined by a typed operator.
+- Repeated testing against a rate-limited endpoint compounds the problem - space out test runs, and expect to occasionally wait out a temporary IP flag rather than debug further.

 ## 🙏 Disclosure